cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 </aside>

 Most people in your immediate circle, excluding supervisors and teachers, will be at the same level as you in the professional hierarchy.
-All of them talented Ph.D. students sharing the same high-level goals and with a similar urge to learn and experiment.
+All of them talented PhD students sharing the same high-level goals and with a similar urge to learn and experiment.
 This means that you will be surrounded by an elite of students in an environment that explicitly promotes professional growth.
 Also, as everyone is working in a very tiny and specific area, it's practically impossible to be working on the same thing.
 As a result, colleagues and fellow researchers are not perceived as competitors but collaborators.